kennyb/captain-of-industry/clogs/Ministry of Preparation - TODO.md

 	- mp1 box
 - move saplings box over where there's a bunch of dirt

-### time to add more amonia
+### more slag mountain
-- turn off an iron smelter
-- set mining towers above off of dumping rock
-- set storage boxs to not import (keep them from returning them from the shipyard) turn off growth pause upgrade 2 houses to house 3 get more water first

-### saving for coal contract 9
-- build saplings belt
-- set compost to empty into slag mountain (set to empty)
-- top limestone flat at 37
+- prioritise limestone
-- flip cp2 e1 belt
-- remove a few designations from front (don't break pipe) saplings boxes names (MOAR SAPLINGS!!!, NOT ENOUGH SAPLINGS, TOO MANY SAPLINGS)
 - add a few more forestry designations on side of copper mountain
 - consolidate all forestrey into one tower

-### saving for coal contract 9
+- top limestone flat at 37
-turn off ununsed sw pump
+- turn off ununsed cw pump
-turn on a diesel generator
+- set compost to empty into slag mountain (set to empty)
+- LPS balancer priority
+- slow down concrete/cement use by turning lowering cp1 production to 1-2
+- turn off an iron smelter
+- set upstairs mining towers off of dumping rock
+- set storage boxs to not import (keep them from returning them from the shipyard) farm water priority prevents smelters from running all the time (prioritise LPS desals)

+### try coal contract
+- research large storage
+- reroute goat pipe
+- export compost
+- upgrade 2 houses to house 3
 diesel overflow into cracking unit
 	add sw stripper & turn off NH3 production upgrade naptha pipes
-LPS balancer priority

-### done for now 7
+### try coal contract 8
 - upgrade slag belts
-- flip copper smelter exhaust pipes
+- move el1 over and put mp1 there instead
+- saplings boxes names (MOAR SAPLINGS!!!, NOT ENOUGH SAPLINGS, TOO MANY SAPLINGS)

+### dig ramp
+exc: 5 iron, 3 copper

+### FUTURE
-- move excs over so they dig UP the ramp (instead of theirselves into a hole)
+move sci asm over and add another air separator process dirt into bricks to reduce load on cement move excs over so they dig UP the ramp (instead of theirselves into a hole) turn on cargo ship fuel saver (does way more than vehicle fuel saver) add another ore sorter upgrade smelters scrub exhaust on bottom

-- expand limestone designations
+expand limestone designations
-- turn on cargo ship fuel saver (does way more than vehicle fuel saver) add another ore sorter move gw pump over

 buy more glass
+move gw pump over

 sw for slag contract
 transition into bricks and send all slag out